 The first thing you pick up in the morning, and the last thing you let go of at night, glasses are such an important part of our everyday.
 That’s why finding the right pair of glasses frames is so important.
 They have the power to correct vision, whilst expressing your personality and complementing your style, tying together an effortless appearance.
-Shopping for sunglasses and glasses online has never been easier as our store features the latest designer brands, including Ray-Ban, Tom Ford, and Oakley; along with our exclusive low-cost glasses brands such as SmartBuyCollection and Arise Collective.
+Shopping for sunglasses, prescription sunglasses and glasses online has never been easier as our store features the latest designer brands, including Ray-Ban, Tom Ford, and Oakley; along with our exclusive low-cost glasses brands such as SmartBuyCollection and Arise Collective.
 The perfect place to find glasses frames for the whole family, we’re proud to offer womens glasses, mens glasses, and frames for kids, including affordable solutions from our Value Collection.
 Whether you’re looking to treat yourself to a new pair of designer prescription glasses or find some affordable yet stylish low-cost glasses, we’ve got you covered!

 Ever wondered what glasses frames are made of, and why this is important to you?
 Different eyeglasses frame materials can have a huge impact on the durability, comfort and lightness of glasses frames.
 One of the key steps in finding glasses with qualities that are important to you could be as simple as choosing the frame material.
 Read on below to find out more about the materials used in crafting glasses frames:

 Acetate: Acetate is a nylon-based plastic with higher transparency and gloss than other plastics, making it a fantastic material for use in glasses design.
 Most clear frame glasses will be crafted from acetate plastic, as this not only looks great but is lightweight and carries hypoallergenic properties.
 Allowing the frame to sit comfortably on the face, it’s the perfect glasses frame material for all-day wear!